MamanDaniel/MITHABTEY-CareerSeekers/README.md

 - **Profile Management**: Users can edit their profiles and save job listings.
 - **Notifications**: Users are notified when new jobs matching their traits are available.

+## Tech Stack

+- **Frontend**: React.js, TypeScript, Tailwind CSS
+- **Backend**: Node.js, MongoDB, JWT for authentication
+- **Hosting**: Deployed on Render

+## Research Process

+During the research phase of the project, we analyzed various job search platforms like **Truity** and **CareerExplorer**, both internationally and in Israel, and identified that most platforms fail to incorporate personality traits when matching users with jobs.
+We decided to use the **RAMAK questionnaire** due to its accuracy and relevance to the Israeli job market, as recommended by occupational psychologist **Ra'anan Hess**.

+We also explored various personality trait models, including the **Big Five** and the **Holland Code (RIASEC)**.
+However, we selected the RAMAK questionnaire for its modern approach to matching work domains with personality traits.

+## Future Improvements

+- **Course Integration**: Connect users to relevant online courses for skill development.
+- **Mentorship**: Integrate mentorship programs for career advice and guidance.
+- **Advanced Analytics**: Provide users with feedback on their job search activity and career progress over time.

+## Documentation

+For a detailed explanation of the project, including the **User Guide** and **Maintenance Guide**, please refer to the [full project documentation](https://docs.google.com/document/d/e/2PACX-1vSm_E2YrwwV3mTLDtL7RYLfZG3Zpe28KjU9sEvL6o273UzoaMAnx4pkGrSuJP6XEM_PM9Rip4VN80ij/pub).

 ## Job Pages

 ### Home Page